digital-asset/docs.daml.com/docs/2.9.4/docs/canton/usermanual/upgrading.rst

 Upgrade to Release 2.9
 ^^^^^^^^^^^^^^^^^^^^^^

-Protocol versions
+Protocol Versions
 """""""""""""""""
-The recommended protocol versions is 5 (see :ref:`here <protocol_version>` for more information about protocol versions).
+The recommended protocol version is 5 (see :ref:`here <protocol_version>` for more information about protocol versions).

 Version 2.9 does not offer support for protocol versions 3 and 4.
-If your sync domain is running one of these protocol versions, you need to perform the upgrade described :ref:`below <one_step_migration>`.
+If your sync domain is running one of these protocol versions, upgrade as described :ref:`below <one_step_migration>`.

 Protocol version should be set explicitly
 """""""""""""""""""""""""""""""""""""""""
-Until now, the sync domains were configures to pick the latest protocol version by default.
+Until now, sync domains were configured to pick the latest protocol version by default.
 Since the protocol version is an important parameter of the sync domain, having this value set behind the scenes caused unwanted behavior.